devslash-paul/Clean_data_repo/README.md

 output: html_document
 ---

+#`run_analysis.R`
-`main.R` works by first downloading the file from the archive on `uci.edu`.
+works by first downloading the file from the archive on `uci.edu`.
 This only occurs if the data has not yet been extracted.
 This means that you do not waste data if the data has previously been downloaded.